 The third island of Sheridan was barely big enough to hold an airstrip.
-Just a handful of people stepped off the plane, and half just wandered gift-shops as the plane refueled.
+Only a handful of people stepped off the plane, and half of them just wandered gift-shops as the plane refueled.
 Jay joined only five others waiting to pass through customs.

 In comparison, customs would be a breeze.
 Jay bookmarked the photo in his passport with his completed declaration card.
 The man from the plane, in dark sunglasses and red Hawaiian shirt, allowed his wife to organize his family’s passports as he sat on Jay’s right.